 In my diffuser next to my bed is usually cedarwood, lavender and orange.
-Sometimes I toss in vetiver and wild orange.
+Sometimes I toss in vetiver and serenity.
 Sometimes I go with a simple lavender.
-I also apply a sleepy blend to my feet and heart and it is: roman chamomile, lavender, orange, vetiver and fractionated coconut oil in a roller.
+I also apply a sleepy blend to my feet and heart and it is: roman chamomile, lavender, orange, vetiver and FCO in a roller.

 Everyone knows that diet and exercise are key components of any healthy lifestyle.
 Another key pillar of health, equally important and arguably even more so, is sleep.
 Although the amount of sleep a person needs varies, experts recommend that adults get at least seven to eight hours of sleep every night.
 Unfortunately, about 33 percent of Americans are not getting the recommend amount of sleep per night.

 Sleep doesn’t exist to just pass time or to keep us from working 24 hours a day.
 Sleep is important because it is inherently physically and mentally healing, and it allows for our bodies to not only recoup from the stress of everyday life, but also to recharge and refocus.
 Depriving your body of sleep has been associated with many health risks and places a tremendous burden on virtually every organ system in your body.
 Lack of adequate sleep affects our ability to lose, or maintain, a healthy weight; influences how we feel, learn, and behave; and negatively impacts our cardiovascular health and overall wellbeing.